SELECTED PROJECTS

 Kingcome Raven Adventures is a First Nations’ owned tourism business, operated by Thomas Peter Moon and He’ma Deedames Willie from the Musgamagw Dzawada’enuxw Territory.
 Kingcome Raven Adventures was founded to help the people, the land, and the preservation of the historical and cultural knowledge of the Musgamagw Dzawada’enuxw.
 KIngcome Inlet is a community which has been continuously inhabited for more than 10,000 years.
 We Assisted founders in starting their river adventure business which currently hold a 5 star ranking on Trip Advisor.

-Indigenext planned and executed a summer youth camp for youth aged 15 and older.
+Before the City of Vancouver officially “Acknowledged” they were on Unceded Territory – Indigenext planned and executed a summer youth camp for youth aged 15 and older.
 This free/ no charge program ran in two separate sessions.
-Using 3D modelling software students with no experience were able to re-build VR( Virtual reality) worlds of Traditional Territory of Vancouver and use tools like the Oculus Go, SketchUp 3D, GitHub, and Unity to decontextualize and experience what was here before Vancouver.
-The skillsets acquired by the students also served as a soft-skills training or crash-course suitable to an intro into Game design and development, or careers in the burgeoning field VR/AR and mixed reality.
-Funding was provided by The Discovery Foundation and Cira.
+Using 3D modelling software students with no experience were able to re-build VR( Virtual reality) worlds of Traditional Territory of Vancouver and use tools like the Oculus Go, SketchUp 3D, GitHub, and Unity to decontextualize and experience what was here before Vancouver and reoccupy it within digital space and allow passers by the opportunity to time travel and understand and acknowledge the land they were standing upon.
+In addition to the digital land back – the skillsets acquired by the students also served as a soft-skills training suitable to introductions into Game design and development, and careers in the burgeoning field VR/AR and mixed reality of which several students went on to.
+Funding was provided by The Discovery Foundation and Cira and INDIGENEXT.

 The results of the program and resources are available on Github here.